kcaa/kcaa/README.md

 ## Ubuntu

+Just `git clone` this repository.
+If you don't get the meaning, download the latest release package (zip format) and unzip it.

+TODO: Link to the latest release

-Just run `tools/install.sh`.
+Then run `tools/install.sh`.
 You are required to have a sudoer permission.

-    cd /path/to/kcaa
+    cd /path/to/kcaa/tools
     ./install.sh

 Once it's finished, run `tools/start_game.sh`.
 By default it starts up 2 Chrome